 Come harvest time (usually within four to six weeks of fertilization), you’ll have a lovely amount of hybridized seeds to plant without feeling overwhelmed with seeds in each bud.

-Charlotte’s Web is a hybrid strain of marijuana with high levels of CBD (17%) and incredibly low THC levels (less than 0.5%), making it arguably as legal as most hemp products.
+Charlotte’s Web is a hybrid strain of marijuana with high levels of CBD (17%) and incredibly low THC levels (less than 0.5%), making it almost as legal as most hemp products.
 This strain came about from growers breeding a regular marijuana strain with industrial hemp to help a three-year-old girl, Charlotte Figi, who had suffered from terrible epileptic seizures caused by Dravet syndrome since infancy.

 By the time she was three years old, Charlotte was severely disabled and experiencing around 300 full-brain seizures daily, even with physicians treating her.